Poh Teck Tung Foundation: History

 Twelve Chinese merchants who came to Thailand in 1909 called Taihonkon.
 They admired the importance and benefits of the charitable intent of the believers so they acquired the property by soliciting the fund together and bought it for a follower.
 The place has been used to pay homage, give away medicine, Help the victims, keep the corpse without a relative, etc. These corpses were buried at Wat Don Cemetery, Thanon Charoen Krung road.
 After eventually doing public welfare for four years, the party was insufficient in funding.
 However, at the time, Royal King Rama VI has noticed their effort and impact of their working; thus, he bestowed the royal money in the amount of two thousand baths to the party.
 Succeeding in 1938 with the collaboration of Chinese businessmen and association of publishers, they reformed it by registering the party as an official foundation, with the fund of two thousand baht.
 It was registered as Huakeawpohtecksengtung (Huáqiáo Bàodé shàntáng), becoming the 11th foundation formed in Thailand.

 In the 1990s, its volunteers' early presence at the site of accidents led government to incorporate them into Thailand's developing emergency medical service system.
 The foundation's volunteers, along with similar other groups, now receive rudimentary training and are dispatched as first responders in the majority of accidents.
 Poh Teck Tung also operates Hua Chiew Hospital and Huachiew Chalermprakiet University.

 Activity

 Poh Teck Tung foundation is an active foundation not only responding to situational incidence but also opens for a volunteer training course.

 Poh Teck Tung foundation has a volunteer training course separated into five major categories, First aid course, Rescuers course, Rescue Course, Advanced Rescue Course, Communication course.

 Each category contains a sub-training course.
-A citizen can apply for a volunteer training course thru the main official website Poh-Teck-Tung.
+A citizen can apply for a volunteer training course through the main official website Poh-Teck-Tung.